 If everyone knew how to apologize and implemented the correct approach when needed, the world would be a better place.
 Inevitably, we all wrong some people in our lives.

 At the time of realization, it’s appropriate to make an apology.
 But, please, don’t just stumble into it.
 Please give it some thought.

 If a person feels they’ve been wronged or if they actually have been imposed upon, your words matter a lot.
-You apology needs to be sincere and good hearted.
-Please have a read through our definition of apology below, along with how to apologize, suggested messages and how to accept an apology.
+Your apology needs to be sincere and good-hearted.
+Please read through our definition of apology below, along with how to apologize, suggested messages, and how to accept an apology.

 What’s an apology?

 The word’s earliest meaning in English was “something said or written in defense or justification of what appears to others to be wrong.
 Ben Franklin quoted, “Never ruin an apology with an excuse.”

 It can also be defined as a regretful acknowledgment of an offense or failure.
 It shows remorse over your actions and acknowledges the hurt that your actions caused to someone.
 Admission of error followed by an expression of regret.
 A written or spoken expression of one’s regret for having wronged another.

 How to apologize: My apologies

 1.)
 An apology keeps the focus on your actions.
 For example, “I’m sorry that you felt hurt by what I said at dinner last night.”
 Instead, try, “I’m sorry for what I said at dinner last night.
 It was mean and out of line.”
 Own your behavior and apologize, period.

 2.)
 An apology requires that you try your hardest to avoid repeating the behavior that you apologized for.
 Put a sincere effort to ensure that there isn’t a repeat performance.
 For example, apologize for canceling plans last minute, then try to get together next time, and then cancel on them again.
 This is a repeat performance.